-Yellow box (Eucalyptus melliodora) belongs to Myrtaceae (Myrtle family).
-It is an evergreen tall tree that is native from southern Queensland to Victoria of Australia.
-This tree occurs in grassy woodlands and can reach about 30 m in height.
+The yellow box (Eucalyptus melliodora) belongs to Myrtaceae (the Myrtle family).
+It is a tall evergreen tree that is native from southern Queensland to Victoria of Australia.
+This tree grows in grassy woodlands and can reach about 30 m in height.
 The bark is variable, fibrous to coarse, and usually fawn to dark brown.
 The leaves are narrow-lanceolate or lanceolate and dull green or grey-green.
 The flowers are very fragrant, white to cream, and appear in spring through summer.
 The leaves are sweet scented and used for bath herb, potpourri or flora art.